 These Principles are intended as a component of the flexible framework within which the Board, assisted by its committees, oversees the affairs of the Company.
 While they should be interpreted in the context of applicable laws, regulations and listing requirements, as well as in the context of the Articles and By-laws, they are not intended to establish by their own force any legally binding obligations.

-As amended by the Board of Directors, December 1, 2016
+As amended by the Board of Directors on February 17, 2017

 RAYMOND JAMES FINANCIAL, INC. – MISSION STATEMENT